St. Croix Rod Biography:

 “For example, most anglers have no idea that women have been involved in fly fishing since the 15th Century.
 In 1497, a nun wrote the first fly fishing book because the Church required a document to sanction any kind of pastime.
 This book covered how to make a hook and fly, how to dye horse hair for use as line depending on water clarity, as well as early commentary on conservation, trespassing, etc.,” says Ripple.

-Of course, DUN Magazine does feature plenty of content about fly fishing — from beginner information to advanced concepts.
+Of course, DUN Magazine does feature plenty of content about fly fishing — from beginner information to advanced concepts, even fly fishing line.
 “Every magazine is completely different.
 One thing we do in each issue is a ‘Back to Basics’ page, which covers those topics that anglers may feel embarrassed asking about, like fly choices for summer.
 The best way for new anglers to start fly fishing in summer is to choose a terrestrial or surface pattern, like a grasshopper, ant, or cricket, which doesn’t require a perfect presentation.
 And when it comes to gear, we cover items that do their job well and try to explain why we love the expensive gear that we do.”

 Along those lines, you might expect the founder and publisher of one of the finest fly fishing publications in the world to choose a fly rod with a price tag nearing four digits.
 Not Jen.
 For the past year, she’s been fishing the lightweight and fast action Imperial USA — a family of fly rods produced right at the St. Croix factory in Park Falls, Wisconsin, with a price tag between $230 and $330.